isomerpages/govtech-corp/media/technews/_posts/2019-06-18-post-Three important considerations in API development.md

 <p>At the Government Technology Agency of Singapore (GovTech), we’re harnessing
 the power of APIs to create better government digital services for citizens and businesses.</p>
-<p>For example, when a citizen uses&nbsp;<a href="https://www.singpass.gov.sg/myinfo/common/aboutus" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">MyInfo</a>&nbsp;to
+<p>For example, when a citizen uses&nbsp;MyInfo&nbsp;to transact with the
-transact with the government, APIs are running in the background to extract and compile information from multiple data sources.
-Organisations are welcome to&nbsp;<a href="https://www.ndi-api.gov.sg/library/trusted-data/myinfo/introduction" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">work with GovTech using our NDI {api} platform</a>&nbsp;to tap on MyInfo and collaborate with the government on other digital projects.</p>
+government, APIs are running in the background to extract and compile information from multiple data sources.
+Organisations are welcome to&nbsp;work with GovTech using our NDI {api} platform&nbsp;to tap on MyInfo and collaborate with the government on other digital projects.</p>
 <p>If you are building an API library, the MyInfo team would recommend you
 consider these three important aspects.</p>
 <p></p>